If there is one thing that’s required in life, it’s having a good old giggle with friends and family.

 - Surround yourself with laughter – Make a point of seeing more of those quick-witted family members or friends that always manage to get a smile out of you no matter how down you feel.

 Life can be tough at times but it is still there to be enjoyed.
-Laughing relaxes you – it heals, easing those feelings of anger or sadness in that moment.
+Laughing relaxes you – it heals, easing those feelings of anger or sadness that you are feeling.

 You’ve heard that saying, ‘laughter is the best medicine’, right?
 Run with it, it really is.